LassiHeikkila/multiprocessor-programming/README.md

 The assignment consists of several phases.
 Use the links below to navigate to the phase you are interested in.

 The host code is written in C.

-Algorithm kernels are written using OpenMP for phase 4 and OpenCL for phases 5 and 6.
+Algorithm kernels are written using OpenCL for phases 5 and 6.

 > Note: reported coverage is for files from `src/` except for `device_support.c`